 - Compared to many immersive theatre productions, the set felt a little lo-fi and shallow – particularly in the Old Town there wasn’t much to interact with and some of the elements overpromised and underdelivered, such as the “thrilling boat ride” which transpired to be a short raft through a dark tunnel.

 - The reliance on a smartphone to navigate your way through quests might have left some people feeling left out or lagging behind in larger groups, especially compared to the team effort that most escape rooms deliver.
-It also left you prey to internet blackouts and fading batteries – I didn’t spot any charging stations.
+There are no charging stations, so come prepared.

 - I didn’t understand why the food and beverage offering was so disconnected from the rest of the world – veggie and vegan tacos, pies and gelato didn’t scream Western town, and none of the food or bar vendors were in character or dress.
 It felt like a missed opportunity to add depth to the story.

 UPDATE: while the food offering still isn’t particularly themed, the vendors are now in character and participated in the trails on several points, as well as improvising with us while we had our drinks made.

 What elements do you like so much you’d like to use them in your work?

 - I thought where Phantom Peak was most successful and impressive was in its ability to create an open sandbox where large numbers of people could feel like they were having their own unique experience simultaneously, as well as being open to improvisation and change.

 UPDATE: having returned a few months down the line, it’s also seriously impressive seeing how the experience evolves and expands with each season.
 I didn’t feel like I was repeating the same experience, but going through something new and still leaving with plenty to come back and discover.